sudipto68/dev-break-enforcer/README.md

 ## Installation

 This extension is not on the Chrome Web Store.
-You install it directly from the code — takes about 2 minutes.
+You can install it directly from the code — it will take about 2 minutes.

 **Requirements:** Google Chrome or any Chromium-based browser (Edge, Brave, Arc)